andreasmhallberg/readingnotes/README.md

 ### Keywords

 At the end of each file one or more keywords are listed.
 Each keyword begins with `@` and is on a new line.
+See `keywords.md` for a list of keywords.

+Hypen are used in place of spaces.

+Colon is used for sub-keywords.
+Primarily this is used for varieties of Arabic, e.g. `@Arabic:Egyptian`.

-See `keywords.mkd` for a list of keywords.
-These keywords are added by me and are not those of the original author.
+Keywords are added by me and are not those of the original author.